AdobeDocs/experience-manager-65.it-IT/help/forms/using/using-sendtoprinter-api.md

 * **Stampante con accesso diretto** `: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.`

-* **Stampante accessibile indirettamente** `: The printer that is installed on a print server is accessed from other computers.
+* **Stampante con accesso indiretto** `: The printer that is installed on a print server is accessed from other computers.
 Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
 To access an indirect accessible printer, specify the print server’s IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.`

   Quando si invia un documento a una stampante, specificare uno dei seguenti protocolli di stampa: